Amish Paradise

-"Amish Paradise" is a 1996 single by satirist "Weird Al" Yankovic.
+"Amish Paradise" is a song by American musician "Weird Al" Yankovic, released as the lead single from his ninth studio album Bad Hair Day (1996).
 It is a parody of the hip hop song "Gangsta's Paradise" by Coolio featuring L.V. (which itself is a reworking of the Stevie Wonder song "Pastime Paradise").
-Featured on the album Bad Hair Day, it turns the original "Gangsta's Paradise", in which the narrator laments his dangerous way of life, on its head by presenting an Amish man praising his relatively plain and uncomplicated existence.
+In contrast to the original "Gangsta's Paradise", in which the narrator laments his dangerous way of life, the song features an Amish man praising his relatively plain and uncomplicated existence.